 Senator Wilson made thoughtful and pertinent remarks regarding the debate on social media.
 We, in the body politic, know as well as anyone the detrimental effects that abuse via social media can have.
 I have become quite a fan of the "Mute" button on Twitter.

 If anyone does not know why, he or she can take a look through my timeline.
-There is not a night where I do not go home an it is my wife or my sister asking whether I am okay.
-I do not know why they are asking this because it turns out some faceless troll behind an anonymous timeline has been attacking my appearance, my beliefs or the amount of hair gel I use.
+There is not a night where I do not go home to my wife or my sister and they are asking whether I am okay.
+I do not know why they are asking this but it turns out some faceless troll behind an anonymous timeline has been attacking my appearance, my beliefs or the amount of hair gel I use.
 It is something that hits me hard when they bring that issue up.
 We have to realise that is the level of intelligence one is dealing with in this area.
 There is a need to have a thorough debate on this.
 I will call on the new Minister for Communications, Climate Action and the Environment, Deputy Bruton, to come to the House as soon as possible to debate this.

 Finally, I agree with Senator Paddy Burke's call for a debate on tourism.
 I will ask the Minister of State at the Department of Transport, Tourism and Sport, Deputy Brendan Griffin, to come to the House.
 The Government has acted in two ways in this area.
 First, it has increased funding both for Bord Fáilte and Tourism Ireland as a direct response to Brexit.
 Unfortunately, while overall tourism numbers are up, numbers from the UK have reduced in recent years.
 I spent my holidays in west Cork last summer and a shopkeeper said that new tourists coming from America and Canada was brilliant, but tourists who travel from the UK in their cars spend the most in the shops and supermarkets and probably add a lot more to the local economy, which is vitally important.